 Recently the International Code of Botanical Nomenclature was renamed to the International Code of Nomenclature for algae, fungi and plants.
 The IPPC should state that its scope extends to algae and fungi as well as plants.
-This is reflected in the scope of the Glossary by stating that within the context of the IPPC and its ISPMs all references to plants should be understood to extend to algae and fungi, consistent with the International Code of Nomenclature for algae, fungi, and plants.
+This is reflected in the scope (as revised in 2015) of the Glossary by explicitly stating that within the context of the IPPC and its ISPMs all references to plants should be understood to extend to algae and fungi, consistent with the International Code of Nomenclature for algae, fungi, and plants.